Deaths in Donegal - Sunday evening, June 6

 In accordance with HSE and Government guidelines, the wake, funeral and burial are private with maximum of 50 people permitted.

-Funeral leaving Ard Baithin, St Johnston on Monday, June 7, going to St Baithin’s Church, St Johnston for 11am Requiem Mass with burial afterwards in the adjoining cemetery.
+Funeral leaving Ard Baithin, St Johnston on Monday morning June 7, going to St Baithin’s Church, St Johnston for 11am Requiem Mass with burial afterwards in the adjoining cemetery.

 Patrick (Patsy) Doherty, Annaslea (The Maraghs), Burnfoot